covert-labs/covert-labs.github.io/_posts/2020-07-06-all-your-spf-are-belong-to-us-exploring-trust-relationships-through-gloabl-scale-spf-mining.md

 * [RFC7208: Sender Policy Framework (SPF) for Authorizing Use of Domains in Email](https://tools.ietf.org/html/rfc7208)
 * [SPF Syntax Table](https://dmarcian.com/spf-syntax-table/) - really useful guide for understanding SPF "mechanisms".

-### Step One: Collection
+## Step One: Collection

-For step one, I built a very crude [SPF crawler](https://github.com/covert-labs/mx-intel/blob/master/spf_crawler.py) that uses dig (optionally adnshost) to perform DNS TXT requests, parse out SPF records found, and then recursively follow the trail of SPF include records and perform TXT lookups against the included domains.
+For step one, I built a very ~~crude~~ useful [SPF crawler](https://github.com/covert-labs/mx-intel/blob/master/spf_crawler.py) that uses dig (optionally adnshost) to perform DNS TXT requests, parse out SPF records found, and then recursively follow the trail of SPF include records and perform TXT lookups against the included domains.

 In order to seed the SPF crawler, I used the same domains I used in my [previous blog post on mining MX records](http://www.covert.io/mining-mx-records-for-fun-and-profit/).
 I downloaded the [Alexa top 1M domains](http://s3.amazonaws.com/alexa-static/top-1m.csv.zip), [Quantcast top 1m domains (from WaybackMachine)](https://web.archive.org/web/*/https://ak.quantcast.com/quantcast-top-sites.zip), [Domcop Top 10m domains](https://www.domcop.com/top-10-million-domains), [Majestic Million Domains](https://majestic.com/reports/majestic-million) and [Cisco Umbrella top 1m domains](https://umbrella.cisco.com/blog/cisco-umbrella-1-million).
 I identified the registered domain using [tldextract](https://pypi.org/project/tldextract/) for each of these and then combined them into a [single de-duplicated list](https://mx-intel-public.s3.amazonaws.com/all-registered-domains.txt.gz).
 This resulted in \~8.3M unique domain names.

 These domains were fed into my SPF crawler and then the results were collected, parsed, and then assembled.
 I ended up backing the SPF crawler with "dig" instead of "adnshost" this time since I found dig was more reliable, completing 23% more DNS requests in an experiment against the Fortune 1000 domains.
 Dig is single threaded, but I easily parallelized it using splits files and xargs and its performance ended up being good enough.
 See [parallel_dig.sh](https://github.com/covert-labs/mx-intel/blob/master/parallel_dig.sh) for more details.